Transgender rights in the United Kingdom: Discrimination protections

-In limited circumstances, treating trans people differently may be lawful.
-For example, excluding a trans woman from group support sessions within a sexual abuse crisis centre and instead electing to provide individual support privately, may be justified if their presence is considered detrimental to the support of other service users.
-This is likely to meet the legal requirements of the exemption in the Equality Act which states that it may be applied as "a proportionate means of achieving a legitimate aim".
-The exclusion can only be applied on an individual case-by-case basis and must not form part of a blanket policy for the treatment of trans people (Equality Act 2010, Schedule 3, Part 7; Equality Act 2010, Schedule 23).
+Treating trans people differently is lawful for services that meet at least one of several statutory conditions as long as it is "a proportionate means of achieving a legitimate aim".

 In 2018, a spokesperson for the Government Equalities Office maintained that the government had no plans to amend the Equality Act 2010 either directly or indirectly, and that it planned to maintain the Equality Act's "provision for single and separate sex spaces".

 In addition to the basic legal protection afforded by the Equality Act 2010, the UK government has published good practice guidance on providing services that are inclusive of trans people as customers, clients, users or members.

-Some transgender rights activists, such as Transgender Equality & Rights in Scotland, advocate adding the category of "gender identity", "in order to be more clearly inclusive of those transgender people who do not identify as transsexual and do not intend to change the gender in which they live".
-They also want to introduce measures that would clarify protections from discrimination in education, certain kinds of employment, and medical insurance.

 In 2020, the court case Taylor v Jaguar Land Rover Ltd ruled that non-binary gender and genderfluid identities fall under the protected characteristic of gender reassignment in the Equality Act 2010.

-In December 2021, the Girls' Day School Trust, the largest network of girls' private school in the UK, issued a blanket ban of trans girls being admitted to any of its schools.

-In July 2022, Vice News reported that the Financial Conduct Authority had planned to issue regulations which required the 58,000 businesses under its jurisdiction to allow trans people in their employ to self declare their gender without the need for a gender recognition certificate.
+In July 2022, Vice News reported that the Financial Conduct Authority had planned to issue regulations which required the 58,000 businesses under its jurisdiction to allow trans people in their employ to self-declare their gender without the need for a gender recognition certificate.
 Vice reported that after receiving pressure from the Equality and Human Rights Commission, the FCA pivoted to a policy of requiring trans people to be referred to by the sex on their birth certificate, unless they have a gender recognition certificate, which only 1% of trans people in the UK possess.
-Following corresponding backlash from LGBTQ employees within the FCA, all proposed policy changes were scrapped in their entirety.
+Following the corresponding backlash from LGBTQ employees within the FCA, all proposed policy changes were scrapped in their entirety.